Introduction - new Denza Z

 Verdict

 As a feat of engineering, the Denza Z is remarkable.
-If one of the established European supercar brands were unveiling a car with the Z’s specification, it would be hailed as the most advanced sports car ever.
-The performance is astonishing, as is the charging tech, which really does qualify as being game-changing.
+If one of the established European supercar brands were unveiling a car with the Z’s specification, it would be hailed as one of the most advanced sports cars ever.
+The performance is astonishing, as is the charging tech, which really does qualify as game-changing.
 The only downside is the range, which at less than 200 miles in the real world, seems very low.
 Even if Flash Charging was everywhere, that would still be a low figure – especially on a car that many will want to use on long road trips.